Automattic/jetpack/projects/plugins/social/readme.txt

 == Changelog ==
 ### 1.2.0-beta - 2022-07-27
 ### Added
-- Dashboard: add stats about the number of shares.
 - Dashboard: add stats about the number of posts published.

 ### Changed
 - Dashboard: improve performance when fetching data.
 - Dashboard: update wording.
+- Dashboard: improved design for stats about the number of shares.